Granola for iPhone currently only supports simple text editing of generated notes (long press on note text > edit note).

 What happens when I finish a call?

-Once Granola recognises that a call has ended, it will automatically enhance your notes using the default format.
+Once Granola on macOS recognises that a call has ended, it will automatically enhance your notes using the default format.
 This format is designed to create the best possible notes without the additional context of a custom template.

 If you have typed your own notes, the enhanced notes will be both grey and black.
 The black notes are notes that have been brought through from your own notes, and the grey notes are notes that have been added by Granola.